+One problem with ChatGPT is - it will try to generate a plot even if nothing as such exists.
+We asked it for some R code to visualize an anchor plot (does not exist).
+It calls a made-up function named AnchorPlot from Seurat R package \cite{satija2015spatial} with nice documentation (Record S22).
+We also asked ChatGPT for some python code to visualize a BAM-SAM plot (these are sequencing file formats).
+It assumed that we were talking about \textit{``Box-And-Whisker Scatterplot''} used for comparing data distribution across multiple groups (Record S23).
+In practice, people never ask ChatGPT to make such random plots and so, it should not be a pressing issue.

-\section{Code conversion}
+\section{Code Conversion}

-During customization of algorithms and manipulation of data at a more granular level, conversion of high level library code to low level language is necessary.
-For example, one can use pysam for performing more granular selection and feature extraction in bam files compared to high level samtools library.
-We asked ChatGPT to convert a samtools code that performed preprocessing of bam files and selection of reads to pysam code.
-It could do this accurately with proper documentation.
-Now going through pysam documentations to do the same thing would require a lot of time.
-We further told ChatGPT to convert deeptools \cite{ramirez2014deeptools} library based coverage calculation code to R code.
+During customization of algorithms and manipulation of data at a more granular level, conversion of high level library code to a low level language is necessary.
+For example, one can use pysam for performing more granular selection and feature extraction in BAM files compared to high level samtools library.
+We asked ChatGPT to convert a SAMtools code that performed preprocessing of BAM files and selection of reads to pysam code.
+It could do this accurately with proper documentation (Record S24).
+Going through online pysam documentations to do the same thing would have required a lot of time.
+We further told ChatGPT to convert a deepTools library \cite{ramirez2014deeptools} based coverage calculation code to R code.